Frequently Asked Questions

 Are grant recipients required to be physically located in Vermont?

 No. The purpose of the grant is to support the employment of Vermonters so Vermont applicants will receive priority.
-However, we understand that there is a lot of cross border labor force “sharing” among Vermont’s bordering states.
+However, we understand that there is some cross-border labor force “sharing” among Vermont’s bordering states.
 For example, grant funds may be awarded if there is a partnership between a Vermont Career Technical Education center and an employer or entity in a bordering state.
+It is an expectation that any grant recipient be registered with the Vermont Department of Taxes and conduct business primarily in Vermont.

 Do funds need to be used for Vermont students or residents or can they be used for out of state residents who are studying in Vermont?

-Funds can be used for out of state students studying in Vermont.
-Through this grant opportunity, we are hoping to offer students with a paid internship experience that results in a job offer to strengthen and diversify Vermont’s workforce.
+Funds can be used for out-of-state students studying in Vermont.
+Through this grant opportunity, we are hoping to offer students with paid internship experience that results in a job offer to strengthen and diversify Vermont’s workforce.

 If funded, what is the time frame that we must utilize the funds requested?
 For example, we are requesting for 2 interns, but may only end up with one this fall, so may we use the remaining funds for the following years intern (2023-24)?

-These are one-year grants.
-It is possible that an organization could hire a fall intern and another intern in the spring to comply with the June 30, 2023, fund obligation deadline.
+These grants all fall within the 2024 fiscal year.
+It is possible that an organization could hire a fall intern and another intern in the spring to comply with the February 29, 2024, fund obligation deadline.
 We may be able to enter into a grant-modification process to extend the period of performance under extenuating circumstances.

 Since this is a reimbursement grant, the grant funds would go directly to the employer, not the intern, correct?